envoyproxy/gateway/site/content/en/v1.0.0/user/operations/egctl.md

 ---
-title: "Use egctl"
+title: Use egctl
 ---

 `egctl` is a command line tool to provide additional functionality for Envoy Gateway users.

 ## egctl experimental translate

 This subcommand allows users to translate from an input configuration type to an output configuration type.

 The `translate` subcommand can translate Kubernetes resources to:
-* Gateway API resources
-  This is useful in order to see how validation would occur if these resources were applied to Kubernetes.
+* Gateway API resources This is useful in order to see how validation would occur if these resources were applied to Kubernetes.

   Use the `--to gateway-api` parameter to translate to Gateway API resources.

-* Envoy Gateway intermediate representation (IR)
-  This represents Envoy Gateway's translation of the Gateway API resources.
+* Envoy Gateway intermediate representation (IR) This represents Envoy Gateway's translation of the Gateway API resources.

   Use the `--to ir` parameter to translate to Envoy Gateway intermediate representation.

-* Envoy Proxy xDS
-  This is the xDS configuration provided to Envoy Proxy.
+* Envoy Proxy xDS This is the xDS configuration provided to Envoy Proxy.

   Use the `--to xds` parameter to translate to Envoy Proxy xDS.

 In the below example, we will translate the Kubernetes resources (including the Gateway API resources) into xDS resources.

 ```shell
 cat <<EOF | egctl x translate --from gateway-api --to xds -f -